keanucornellwilderIT/Windows-DNS-Management-Troubleshooting-Lab/README.md

-# 🌐 DNS Management & Troubleshooting Lab
+# 🌐 DNS Management Lab

 ## 📌 Overview
 This lab demonstrates DNS management and troubleshooting in a Windows Active Directory environment.
 The project focuses on creating and modifying DNS records, testing name resolution, analyzing DNS cache behavior, and configuring CNAME records.